Caversham, Reading: Education

-The consultation is not binding, and there remain some legal difficulties.
-It is in trust for recreation purposes and was gifted by the late Mr Hewett to residents of Mapledurham and Reading.
-Yet there would also be significant benefits for the community; the children of the area would have a school within walking distance, the recreation land would be used by the community more and the centre of Caversham's traffic would be reduced.
 Caversham has several nursery schools, one of which, New Bridge Nursery School was assessed by Ofsted in 2011 as 'outstanding'.

 Chiltern College, once a training school for childminders, now provides training in all aspects of child care, and claims to be the only childcare training college in the United Kingdom with its own nurseries, school, training college and residential accommodation on campus.

 Sport

 Caversham AFC is one of the largest youth football clubs in the area with many of its girls' and boys' youth teams competing in the top divisions of local leagues.
 Caversham AFC's main ground is Clayfield Copse, commonly referred to as "Swan's Lair" because the mascot for the team is a swan.
 In previous seasons, Highdown School has been used as Caversham AFC's training ground.
 The club colours are red and black.
 Their main rivals are Caversham Trents FC who also have boys teams competing in many of the same divisions as their AFC counterparts who are also known to use Highdown School as their training ground.
 The club colours are blue and white and their main ground is Mapledurham Playing Fields.
 The Albert Road recreation ground offers facilities for tennis, croquet, and bowls.